// blog/calculators/

 US Sales Tax

 Charged at the point of sale to the end consumer.
 Businesses collect it on behalf of the government and remit it periodically.
-Intermediate transactions between businesses — a manufacturer selling to a wholesaler, a wholesaler selling to a retailer — are typically exempt via resale certificates.
+Intermediate transactions between businesses, such as a manufacturer selling to a wholesaler or a wholesaler selling to a retailer, are usually exempt through resale certificates.
 Only the final consumer pays the full accumulated tax.

 Value Added Tax (VAT)

 Used in the European Union, the UK, and over 160 other countries.
 VAT is charged at every stage of the production and distribution chain, but businesses recover what they paid in input tax when they file their returns.
-The net effect is that only the value added at each stage is taxed — hence the name.
+The net effect is that only the value added at each stage is taxed, which is where the name comes from.
 End consumers cannot recover VAT, so the full rate falls on them.

 VAT rates in the EU range from 17% (Luxembourg) to 27% (Hungary).
-Most countries maintain a standard rate for general goods and reduced rates for essentials.
-Prices displayed in Europe are typically VAT-inclusive, so what you see is what you pay.
+Most countries keep a standard rate for general goods and reduced rates for essentials.
+Prices displayed in Europe are usually VAT-inclusive, so what you see is what you pay.

-The BTW calculator handles Dutch VAT (BTW) calculations in both directions — useful for Dutch business owners, freelancers invoicing Dutch clients, or international sellers into the Netherlands.
+The BTW calculator handles Dutch VAT (BTW) in both directions.
+It is useful for Dutch business owners, freelancers invoicing Dutch clients, and international sellers into the Netherlands.

 Goods and Services Tax (GST)

 Australia, Canada, New Zealand, Singapore, and India use GST.
-It functions similarly to VAT — collected at multiple stages, with businesses claiming credits for GST paid on inputs — but structural details differ by country.
-Canada layers a federal GST (5%) on top of provincial sales taxes in some provinces, creating a Harmonized Sales Tax (HST) in others.
+It works much like VAT, collected at multiple stages with businesses claiming credits for GST paid on inputs, though the structural details differ by country.
+Canada layers a federal GST (5%) on top of provincial sales taxes in some provinces, and creates a Harmonized Sales Tax (HST) in others.

 The key practical difference for shoppers